wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 async def my_async_function():
     time.sleep(10)
 {% endhighlight %}
 Why is this bad?
 Well, as discussed in the section on the `async/await` paradigm, coroutines are themselves responsible for yielding control back to the event loop.
 Moreover, only one coroutine runs at a time, so until `my_async_function` yields back control, other coroutines are blocked from continuing.
-The example above would block all other coroutines from running for 10 seconds straight!
+The example above would **block all other coroutines from running** for 10 seconds straight, which is really bad!

 The given example is very artificial, so it's tempting to dismiss it as an easily avoided mistake.
 But any synchronous code doing I/O or CPU intensive computations can cause this, and this kind of issue is hard to lint for, so it can (and will) sneak up on you.
 The next section gives an example I've seen in production of such a footgun going off.